vanvalenlab/deepcell-label/documentation/LABEL_FILE_FORMAT.md

 The backend will download these files and reformat them into a standardized .zip with the following contents.

+### No URL

+If the image you want to input does not have a corresponding URL (i.e., on local disk or in memory), you can also POST a request to `label.deepcell.org/api/project/dropped` with form data:

+- `axes`: the dimension order of the images (e.g. `CZYX`) and with the following file in the reqeuest:
+- `images`: bytes containing an opened file of
+  - a DeepCell Label .zip file (see below)
+  - a .tiff
+  - a .png
+  - an .npz, or zipped numpy array
+    - uses arrays named `X` for images and `y` for segmentation, otherwise uses the first array in the .npz
+  - a .trk file, a legacy format from from [deepcell-tracking](https://github.com/vanvalenlab/deepcell-tracking)

 ## DeepCell Label .zip Contents

+DeepCell Label outputs zip files for S3 bucket storage and user downloading, and this zip format is also the current recommended method of uploading files.
+The zip contains a number of files:

-### X.ome.tiff
+### X.ome.tiff (required)

 This is the image being labeled.
-It is a 4 dimensional uint8 image with dimension order CZYX and it is stored as an [OME-TIFF](https://docs.openmicroscopy.org/ome-model/5.6.3/ome-tiff/).
+It is a 4 dimensional image with dimension order CZYX and it is stored as an [OME-TIFF](https://docs.openmicroscopy.org/ome-model/5.6.3/ome-tiff/).

-### y.ome.tiff
+### y.ome.tiff (optional on input)

 This is the segmentation image.
 It is a 4 dimensional int32 image with dimension order CZYX and it is stored as an [OME-TIFF](https://docs.openmicroscopy.org/ome-model/5.6.3/ome-tiff/).